websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

          :lines: 77-78
       ```

    - Loop through the data provider's output parameter settings.
-In [Test the Data Provider](#test-the-data-provider) you added only one set of outputs (with three nested fields); if you create a data provider with additional outputs, by clicking the plus button in the data provider settings form, this loop will parse each one.
+In [Test the Data Provider](#test-the-data-provider) you added only one set of outputs (with three nested fields); if you create a data provider with additional outputs, by clicking the plus button in the data provider settings form, this loop parses each one.

    - For each output, get the XML nodes from the returned XML document, the output parameter ID, and the type of output data requested (in the example above you chose List).

-   - Check the output parameter type and call the `withOutput` method of the response builder.
+   - Check the output parameter type and call the response builder's `withOutput` method.
 Each call provides the output parameter ID and the content of the matching node (or nodes, if a list is requested).

       ```literalinclude:: ./writing-a-custom-data-provider/resources/liferay-b4d8.zip/b4d8-impl/src/main/java/com/acme/b4d8/dynamic/data/mapping/data/provider/internal/B4D8DDMDataProvider.java
          :dedent: 2